 Proposed recommendation #2:

-The CG recommends that following the review and support from the GAC and GNSO for the proposed recommendations contained in this document, staff is to develop a process flow, based on existing mechanisms, highlighting those that have been added as a result of the GAC-GNSO Consultation Group.
-Once completed, the process flow will be shared with the GAC and GNSO, and posted online.
+The CG recommends that, following the review and support from the GAC and the GNSO for the proposed recommendations contained in this document, ICANN staff is to develop a process flow, based on existing mechanisms, highlighting those that have been added as a result of the GAC-GNSO Consultation Group.
+Once completed, the process flow will be shared with the GAC and the GNSO, and posted online.

 GAC Early engagement in GNSO PDP

-Consider other phases of GNSO PDP (initiation, working group, council deliberations and board vote) to determine whether additional recommendations should be considered for these phases to facilitate GAC early engagement in the GNSO PDP
+Consider other phases of GNSO PDP (initiation, Working Group, Council deliberations and Board vote) to determine whether additional recommendations should be considered for these phases to facilitate GAC early engagement in the GNSO PDP.

 Observations:

-The survey results indicated that a majority of respondents (over 60%) agree that the Quick Look Mechanism positively contributed to the early engagement of the GAC in the GNSO Policy Development Process as well as facilitate the preparation and engagement of the GAC in the later stages of a PDP (75% of respondents).
+The survey results indicated that a majority of respondents (over 60%) agree that the Quick Look Mechanism (QLM) positively contributed to the early engagement of the GAC in the GNSO Policy Development Processes as well as facilitated the preparation and engagement of the GAC in the later stages of a PDP (75% of respondents).
 Some of the comments suggest a need for additional pro-activeness on the GAC side, but this is outside of the CG’s remit.

 Proposed recommendation #3: